cncf/tag-contributor-strategy/website/content/maintainers/github/templates/required/governance-maintainer.md

 ```
 [Code of Conduct](./code-of-conduct.md)
 violations by community members will be referred to the CNCF Code of Conduct
 Committee.
-Should the CNCF CoCC need to work with the project on resolution, the
+Should the CNCF CoC Committee need to work with the project on resolution, the
 Maintainers will appoint a non-involved contributor to work with them.
 ```